AmoDinho/Imperial-Data-Science/workspace setup.md

 # Workspace Setup 📡

 Below are suggested workflows on how to complete the courses and tips on how to set up your environment.
+Please bear in mind that you will use the command line to spin up resources on these different platforms fairly often.
+There is no particular resource for learning the command line but more you do it you will get used to it and if you need something you can just Google it.

 ## Google Cloud Platform (GCP)